Climate of Anchorage: Notable climate events

 Due to its proximity to active volcanoes, ash hazards are a significant, though infrequent, occurrence.
 The most recent notable incident was an August 1992 mark of Mt.
 Spurr, which is located 78 mi west of the city.
 The eruption deposited about 3 mm of volcanic ash on the city.
 The cleanup of ash resulted in excessive demands for water and caused major problems for the Anchorage Water and Wastewater Utility.

-On March 17, 2002, there was a storm that caused 28.6 in of snow to close schools for two days.
+On March 17, 2002, there was a storm that caused 28.6 inches of snow to close schools for two days.
 The storm broke the city record for the most snowfall in a single day.
 The storm beat the previous record from 1955 on March 16, which was just 15.6 inches.
 The National Weather Service also recorded this same snow data.